The $\infty$-S test via regression quantile affine LASSO: Conclusions

-This work was partially supported by the Swiss National Science Foundation grant 200021E\_213166 and the Academic Rising Star Project No.~2024-YJRC-LXY-005 of the National University of Defense and Technology, China.
+The research of Sylvain Sardy was partially supported by the Swiss National Science Foundation grant 200021E\_213166, a partner in the Lead Agency project GA\v{C}R No.~23--06461K of the Czech Science Foundation, which supported the research of Ivan Mizera; the research of Xiaoyu Ma was supported by the National Natural Science Foundation of China(No. 12401397).